U.S. flying taxi startup steps up legal pressure on rival over trade secrets

-Aerospace & DefenseU.S. flying taxi startup steps up legal pressure on rival over trade secrets

-Wisk Aero, a flying taxi startup backed by Boeing (BA.N) and Google co-founder Larry Page's Kitty Hawk Corp, asked a California court on Wednesday to stop the alleged use of its trade secrets by rival Archer Aviation and said it was cooperating with a criminal U.S. probe.
+CHICAGO (Reuters) - Wisk Aero, a flying taxi startup backed by Boeing and Google co-founder Larry Page’s Kitty Hawk Corp, asked a California court on Wednesday to stop the alleged use of its trade secrets by rival Archer Aviation and said it was cooperating with a criminal U.S. probe.

-Wisk and Archer, a special purpose acquisition company (SPAC) whose investors include United Airlines (UAL.O), compete in the increasingly crowded market for electric vertical takeoff and landing aircraft, or eVTOLs.
+Wisk and Archer, a special purpose acquisition company (SPAC) whose investors include United Airlines, compete in the increasingly crowded market for electric vertical takeoff and landing aircraft, or eVTOLs.

 Wisk’s motion for a preliminary injunction and hearing on July 7 is part of its ongoing litigation against Archer, which it accuses of stealing trade secrets and infringing on its patents as the new Palo Alto-based SPAC seeks to certify its eVOTL aircraft by 2024.